Menu

 Over the past century and a half, while larger synagogues have come and gone, Adas Emuno has survived and thrived by following the philosophy that small is beautiful, emphasizing sustainability and balance, and creating an open, participatory environment that puts people first, allows for creative expression, intellectual inquiry, spiritual growth, and a feeling of friendship, fellowship, family, and fun.
 While maintaining a four millennia long tradition, we welcome innovation, for example, having a Cantor, Kerith Shapiro, as our spiritual leader, from 2006 to 2011.

 Our Rabbi, Barry L. Schwartz, became the spiritual leader of our congregation in the summer of 2011, adding a dynamic new presence to our services and activities.
 Three years later we introduced a new concept of a Cantor-Educator, combining the roles of clergy and Religious School Director, as Cantor Sandy Horowitz, joined Rabbi Schwartz on the bimah, retiring in 2019.
 We survived the pandemic, thanks in part to the addition in 2020 of Student Cantor Iris Karlin.
 At this time, we began streaming our services via YouTube, and this remains an option for those who cannot attend in person, while also providing an archive of past services.
-Our shul is presently served by Student Cantor Joseph Flaxman
+Following two additional years in which the congregation was served by Student Cantor Joseph Flaxman, this current year we are pleased to be joined by Cantorial Soloist Suzy Auriel Merritt.

 From its founding in 1871 to the present day, Congregation Adas Emuno has survived and thrived by providing its members a warm and welcoming environment for the pursuit of spirituality, schooling, and social action.
 We are a friendly, intimate, and inclusive community that offers many opportunities for participation in Jewish religious and cultural activities.